renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 By installing [heroku-toolbelt](https://toolbelt.heroku.com/debian), you gain access to [Heroku CLI](https://github.com/heroku/heroku).
-With this tool, you can setup your application on Heroku without leaving the comfort of your terminal.
+With this tool, you can set up your application on Heroku without leaving the comfort of your terminal.

 ```
 $ heroku login